MaryamM4/MovieProjectGroup2/self-evaluation.md

 Q: Does the program compile and run to completion: Yes/No

-- If the program does not compile or gives a segmentation error when run, the maximum possible grade is 50%.
-No need to continue with the rest of self-evaluation
+  Yes.

-Q: All public functions have been implemented: ENTER_NUMBER
+Q: All public functions have been implemented: 7/7

-- -2 for each functionality not implemented

-For each command, state Full, Partial or None to indicate if it has been fully, partially or not implemented at all.
-Explain any partial implementations.

-Inventory: TODO(student)
+Inventory: Full
-History: TODO(student)
+History: Full
-Borrow: TODO(student)
+Borrow: Full
-Return: TODO(student)
+Return: Full

 Q: -1 for each compilation warning, min -3: ENTER_NUMBER